theFlyingPig83/solid-api/database/postgres-setup-readme.md

 }

 ```

-- Update the environment variables in the application deployment manifest to point to the PostgreSQL service.
+Step 7: Update the environment variables in the application deployment manifest(Kubernetes) to point to the PostgreSQL service

-- Example environment variables for Node.JS app:
+Example environment variables for Node.JS app:

 ```
 apiVersion: apps/v1